Teen dies after falling from SUV at McFaddin Beach

 A spokesperson for DPS says after Guillory fell from the moving SUV at the beach, he was taken to St. Mary's hospital in Port Arthur for medical treatment.
 He was pronounced dead at the hospital.

-Investigators say the driver, an 18-year-old man from Port Arthur and his three passengers were not injured in the incident.
+Investigators say the driver, 18-year-old Jose Reyes from Port Arthur and his three passengers were not injured in the incident.
+He wasn't ready to go into details of what happened.

+"I already said I didn't want to talk about it,” Reyes said.

 No charges have been filed.